GenomZ/island_counter/README.md

     python3 -m unittest test.benchmark.test_benchmark

-This will display time per test and makes visible the execution time difference between implementations with the use of test files
+This will display the time per test and makes visible the execution time difference between implementations with the use of test files

 ----

 # Additional Notes

-Repository [black](https://pypi.org/project/black/) was used to reformat the code up to current formatting standard.
+Repository [black](https://pypi.org/project/black/) was used to reformat the code up to the current formatting standard.

     black <repository_directory>

-The bash script was tested in an old bash shell and has been updated with Linux new line character.
+The bash script was tested in an old bash shell and has been updated with Linux's new line character.
 In case of an error executing the island_counter.sh with the message:

     syntax error: unexpected end of file